Former title: White House chief of staff

-Former Title: National Security Adviser
+Former title: National Security Adviser

-Length of Service: 23 days
+Length of service: 23 days

-Flynn resigned as the administration's national security adviser on February 13 after he misled Vice President Mike Pence about his conversations with the Russian ambassador Sergey Kislyak.
+Michael Flynn resigned as the administration's national security adviser on February 13 after he misled Vice President Mike Pence about his conversations with the Russian ambassador Sergey Kislyak.

 Sean Spicer said at the time that Trump asked for Flynn's resignation because trust between the two had "eroded."

-Former Title: Acting Attorney General
+Former title: Acting Attorney General

-Length of Service: 10 days
+Length of service: 10 days

-Trump fired Yates 10 days after his inauguration after she ordered Justice Department lawyers not to defend the president's refugee and travel ban.
+Trump fired Sally Yates 10 days after his inauguration after she ordered Justice Department lawyers not to defend the president's refugee and travel ban.

 In a letter sent to department lawyers before she was fired, Yates wrote, "[F]or as long as I am the Acting Attorney General, the Department of Justice will not present arguments in defense of the Executive Order," adding that she was "not convinced" that defending the order squared with her responsibility as head of the Justice Department "to always seek justice and stand for what is right."